Two of the most helpful steps I took when I started on the pathway to zero waste back in early 2015 were:

 Go take a peek in your bin…and share your rubbish shame! :).

 (New to zero waste?
-Feel free to check out the room-by-room guide I put together.)
+Feel free to check our room-by-room guide)